cometsong/MA-GenTA/README.md

 #### Results
 The resulting files from each run of this pipeline will include:
 - fasta file containing sequences of filtered matching probes
-- output of running `catch` with _coverage analysis_
+- tsv file with output of _coverage analysis_ from running `catch`
-- modified version of the prokka prediction file (header includes ffn name with with spaces replaced by underscares)
+- modified version of the prokka prediction file (header includes ffn name with with spaces replaced by underscores)
 - sqlite database with all matching probe info and sequences in a table, and a view of the probes filtered according to the _config_ file settings
 - a log file